mgechev/blog.mgechev.com/_drafts/tree-shaking-angular2-application-rollup-javascript.md

 In order to get a better understanding of the optimizations explained below, lets first describe the sample application that we're going to apply them on.

-Our application is going to consist the following two files:
+Our app is going to consist the following two files:

 ```javascript
 // app.component.ts